timacdonald/log-fake/readme.md

 ### assertLogged()

-Assert that a specific level log was created.
+Assert that a log was created.

 #### Can be called on...